winesapOS/winesapOS/README.md

 The [mbp2018-bridge-drv](https://github.com/MCMrARM/mbp2018-bridge-drv) driver provides support for the Apple T2 security chip found on newer Macs.
 Without this, no hardware would work on Linux.

-Although we do not provide any additional drivers for wider support WiFi for Macs, the built-in Linux kernel drivers does support them for some devices.
+Although we do not provide any additional drivers for wider WiFi support on Macs, the built-in Linux kernel drivers do support it for some devices.

 For more information about Linux support on Macs, refer to the [Linux on MacBook Pro compatibility guide](https://github.com/Dunedan/mbp-2016-linux).